Horizon Zero Dawn PlayStation 4 Trophy Guide and Road Map

 To help you, here’s a full list of all 26 machines in the order they appear:

 - Freeze Bellowback

 These are not missable as you can find them all again in the post-game.

-You can get these collectables whenever and however you like.
+You can get these collectibles whenever and however you like while working through this Horizon Zero Dawn Trophy Guide.
 I’ve put together a Horizon Zero Dawn Collectables Guide which you can use to find the locations of all collectable items.

 Downed 23 Grazer dummies

 Found and knocked over all of the Grazer training dummies in the Nora region.

 Grazer Dummies can be found all across the Nora territory.
 The first 7 can be found right at the start of the game.
 Once you gain control of Adult Aloy for the first time you’ll start at the home which Aloy shares with Rost.
 Here, there are 7 of these Training Dummies for you to take down by hitting them with spear attacks.

 You can use my Horizon Zero Dawn Collectables Guide to find them all!